 There are certain political considerations that I don't think a lot of people are really factoring in here.

-He needs Rand Paul of Kentucky on the other side and and Ted Cruz of Texas.
+He needs Rand Paul of Kentucky on the other side and Ted Cruz of Texas.

-So it's a fine line that the and a razor's edge here politically that the president is walking because whoever he does pick he doesn't want to have to either withdraw their nomination or have this voted down in the Senate.
+So it's a fine line and a razor's edge here politically that the president is walking because whoever he does pick, he doesn't want to have to either withdraw their nomination or have this voted down in the Senate.

 Right.

-Now look Sean you're hitting the issues that are key I mean I'm gonna be with you tonight and uh you know we'll know then who the nominee is but I will tell you this all of the people on the list but all The ones the names that you've raised, um, every one of those would meet the criteria of uh conservative judicial philosophy, respect for the rule of law, understanding the role that the Supreme Court plays under our Constitution, and I think without question would um support the proposition that judges do not make law.
+All of the people on the list, but the names that you've raised, every one of those would meet the criteria of conservative judicial philosophy, respect for the rule of law, understanding the role that the Supreme Court plays under our Constitution.

 Is it easier for some than others?

-And that political calculation has to be made by the president when he because you want the nominee to be confirmed.
+And that political calculation has to be made by the president because you want the nominee to be confirmed.

 Can that person be confirmed to that high office?

-So that's uh you can't ignore that reality, especially in the you know, it it's gone are the days when uh Justice Scalia received I think ninety-eight votes and Justice Ginsburg ninety-eight votes.
+So you can't ignore that reality, especially, you know, gone are the days when Justice Scalia received, I think, 98 votes and Justice Ginsburg 98 votes.

 Those days are gone.